glhaugan/glhaugan.github.io/KenyaFtF/README.md

 ### Result
 With my program, each table only took about five minutes to calculate and copy into the report, reulting in time savings of over 95%.
 The deliverable was now manageable within the original budget.
+You can see how I wrote the program [here](https://github.com/glhaugan/glhaugan.github.io/blob/1879763672a22a8b9d95b9992bb41f7cf6a3d3de/KenyaFtF/ftftable.do).

 ```bash